Mc-Zen/tidy/src/tidy.typ

 ///           description blocks.
 /// - omit-empty-param-descriptions (boolean): Whether to omit description blocks
 ///           for parameters with empty description.
+/// - omit-private-definitions (boolean): Whether to omit functions and variables
+///           starting with an underscore.
+/// - omit-private-parameters (boolean): Whether to omit named function arguments
+///           starting with an underscore.
 /// - show-outline (function): Whether to output an outline of all functions in
 ///           the module at the beginning.
 /// - sort-functions (auto, none, function): Function to use to sort the function